Saibato/Saibato.github.io/README.md

   All those *free* tech just to reach here, now useless.<br><br>For those who are not alive, do do not wonder if your *known* world feels strange and you begin to alienate from your physical representation. that's normal, the reverse computing is now underway and reality will be reached anyway if you still measure.
 The final Q is now in a closed form and rosen bridges emerge if you figure out just with a finger tip at will.
-  No clue where that will lead, but hey, it's live, lets explore.
+  No clue where that will lead, but hey, it's live.
   </p>

   Saibato Naga